Amazon's Seattle Store

 We ask the staff whether the books could be shipped home or ordered online.
 A shipping service isn’t available, and the store assistant doesn’t know about the books’ online availability.
 To our surprise, we receive no IPad assist offer and are left alone with our books and buying decision.

-We decide to test the Amazon shopping app, which also reads the book covers and barcodes.
+We decide to download the Amazon shopping app, to read the book covers and barcodes.
 Our download, book scan and online checkout take less than five minutes.
 We buy online.
+Now that is a great cross channel service.

 We leave the store in Seattle without our books, but are grateful for the convenient online experience as well as the good feeling to save ourselves luggage surcharges.
 I should not forget to mention, we did ask about other cross channel services (click & reserve, click & buy, buy online & return) and learned they are also ‘not available’.